Deciding to Apply (top)

 Lawn applications cannot be made available to applicants before the Lawn Selection Organizing Committee has reviewed the application; time is required to thoroughly discuss and implement any desired changes to the application every year.
-Furthermore, initiating Selection earlier in the year would make it impossible for the Selection Committee to evaluate the applicants’ contributions and performance in their third year, which is often a time when many applicants come into their own and begin to have their greatest impact on their communities.
+Furthermore, initiating Selection earlier in the year would make it impossible for the Selection Committee to evaluate the applicants’ contributions and academic performance in the fall of their third year, which is often a time when many applicants come into their own and begin to have their greatest impact on their communities.

 Should I make alternate housing arrangements?
 What should I do about my alternate housing if I am selected?

 If you are hoping to live on the Lawn but you also choose to sign a lease off-Grounds in the meantime, then it might be difficult for you to remove yourself from that obligation if you receive an offer.
-Off-Grounds housing is available throughout the year, and you may prefer to wait until offers have been made before you make a commitment to live off-Grounds.
+Off-Grounds housing is available throughout the year, and you may prefer to wait until Lawn offers have been made before you make a binding contractual commitment to live off-Grounds.

 If you do not want to wait to make your living arrangements, you can apply to live on-Grounds in Upperclass Suites and Apartments (Lambeth, Bice, Copeley, Faulkner or Johnson/Malone/Weedon), in a Residential College (Brown, Hereford or the International Residence College) or in a Language House.
 If you receive an offer to live on the Lawn, the Housing Division will allow you to transfer your housing contract and prepayment to your Lawn offer; this option is not available to students who commit to off-Grounds housing.

 What does the Lawn application consist of?